Tampere Central Station

 Situated in a central location, the station and its railway yard have served as divisors of the city's districts almost in the same way as Tammerkoski: Tamperean places are often located by saying which side of the station they are on.

-For decades, there has been discussion of a unified travel centre in Tampere: currently, the long-distance bus terminal, the Tampere Bus Station, is quite far away from the railway station.
+For decades, there has been discussion of a unified travel centre in Tampere: the long-distance bus terminal, the Tampere Bus Station, is quite far away from the railway station.